MicrosoftDocs/fabric-docs/docs/enterprise/surge-protection.md

 |Overloaded|AllRejected||

 > [!NOTE]
-> Even when surge protection is enabled, it is still possible for the capacity to experience interactive delays, interactive rejections, or all rejections when the capacity reaches the built-in capacity limits.
+> When the capacity reaches its compute limit, it'll experience interactive delays, interactive rejections, or all rejections even when surge protection is enabled.

 ### Per operation status messages for Surge protection